 These guidelines pertain to academic integrity issues related to student-faculty interactions in the classroom and other academic contexts within the Swanson School of Engineering.
 This document outlines Student Conduct and Faculty Conduct.

 of their course of study.
 It is the corresponding responsibility of faculty to make clear to students those standards by which they will be evaluated and the resources permissible for use by students during their course of study.
 The educational process

 Effective September 2005; reprinted February 2009.

-principles which shall be applicable to each of the academic units* throughout the University.
+principles which shall be applicable to each of the academic units (including the Swanson School of Engineering) throughout the University.
 A student desiring information about an

 may be obtained from the Office of the Provost.
 Copies of this document and

 Provided here are Academic Integrity Policy Guidelines based on the 1983-86 document which was initially approved by the Board of Trustees on the recommendation of the University Senate Council.
 The original document evolved from and represented careful